Email Authentication: the Ultimate Guide

 What SPF policy is better?

-Most commonly used policies are a neutral policy SPF (neutral,?) or a soft block (soft reject, ~).
+The most commonly used policies are a neutral policy SPF (neutral,?) or a soft block (soft reject, ~).
 When SPF is used with DMARC it does not matter what kind of default SPF policy (neutral, soft reject ~ or reject -?) is used.

 It is not recommended to use the “reject” policy (-) with the exception of the most secure domains, since this can negatively affect the delivery of legitimate emails sent to mailing lists.